 - The second step is to compress the videos into a smaller size so that they can be downloaded easily.

-- I have to come up with 100s of test questions for the Continuing Education certification and put them into a software which automates the testing.
+- I have to come up with 100s of test questions for the Continuing Education certification and put them into software that automates the testing.

 - The emails have to be written which contain the video download links.
 All those links have to be tested if they are working correctly.

 - A sales page and/or a sales video has to be created, which explains the course in detail.
 This page includes the ‘BUY’ button.
 This has to be set up first with our payment processor.

 - When someone buys a course, they receive a couple of messages to explain how it all works.
 Those pages have to be written as well.

 - Then all the links to the course and the descriptions in various places on the Thai Healing Massage Academy website have to be created.

 And there is more…

 Producing good Thai Massage videos is very time-consuming

 So what does all of this mean?